-Our ankles started swelling in the intense heat about an hour in, but that’s neither here, nor there.
+Note: our ankles started swelling in the intense heat about an hour in, but that’s neither here, nor there.

 We took turns playing tour guide with our Rick Steves’ book, which has continued to prove its usefulness time and time again, and gave ourselves wine and water breaks whenever the need arose.
 To be clear, we were sweating our butts off and downright irritable at times.
 It’s just somewhat challenging to enjoy your surroundings when you’re marching around in large crowds, mostly in the scorching sun, in 100+ degree temps.
 But if nothing else, we did get a lot of sightseeing accomplished that day.

 Here’s a list that I think includes just about everything seen in just that one day: